nahilmemon/neighborhood-map/README.md

 * Made the Google Maps instance more accessible by:
   * Creating a custom map marker class based on the Google Maps API instead of using the built in map markers.
     * This was because the map markers were inaccessible.
 A user can click on Google's built in map markers to open info windows, but a user cannot access these map markers with a keyboard.
-    * The custom map marker creates the markers as SVG buttons so that they are easily accessible by both mouse and keyboard and so that semantic elements are used instead of just plain images.
+    * The custom map marker creates the markers as buttons, shaped by CSS, so that they are easily accessible by both mouse and keyboard and so that semantic elements are used instead of just plain images.
   * Creating a custom map info window class based on the Google Maps API instead of using the built in info windows.
     * This was because:
-      * Opening the info window does not immediately move focus into the info window.
       * The order of the contents inside the info window was a little illogical when looking at the info window in the DOM.
       * There was a lack of appropriate semantic elements and ARIA descriptors regarding the info window and its contents.
+      * The location of the info window in the DOM was far away from the associated map marker, making it difficult for the user to tab into the info window.
     * The custom info window:
       * Moves focus immediately into the info window if it was opened by clicking on a map marker.
       * Uses a DOM order that matches the visual order of the contents inside the info window.
       * Uses semantic elements and appropriate ARIA descriptors to describe the info window and its contents.
+      * Shifts the location of the info window in the DOM to be immediately after the associated map marker, making the info window contents the next tabbable elements after the associated map marker.
+      * Is created as a polite, live region so that screen reader users can be made aware of content changes regardless of whether the info window has been opened by triggering the map marker buttons or the location list item buttons in the sidebar.
 * Added a modal to display helpful information about the web app with some useful links for more information.
 * Added a loading icon while the Google Maps API's script is being retrieved.
 * Added two different options to filter the location list items and map markers by name or by location category.